Stringy power operations in Tate K-theory: Introduction

 \section{Introduction}

-Let $M$ be a compact, closed, complex manifold.
-Dijkgraaf, Moore, Verlinde and Verlinde proved the following formula about the orbifold elliptic genus of the symmetric powers of $M$:
+In recent years, a string theoretic result by Dijkgraaf, Moore, Verlinde, and Verlinde has found much attention by mathematicians.
+The celebrated paper \cite{DMVV} considers the symmetric powers $\MSn$ of a compact, closed, complex manifold $M$ and expresses an invariant of these symmetric powers, called the {\em orbifold elliptic genus}, merely in terms of the elliptic genus of $M$ itself:

+Here the $T_m$ are Hecke operators.
+In \cite{Borisov:Libgober:elliptic}, \cite{Borisov:Libgober:McKay}, Borisov and Libgober proved \eqref{DMVV-Eqn}, using algebro-geometric methods, and proceeded to prove a McKay correspondence result for $\phi_{\orb}$.
+In \cite{Tamanoi:01}, Tamanoi made a connection to homotopy theory.
+In \cite{Tamanoi:03} and \cite{Tamanoi:Infinite}, he explored the geometric side of Formula \eqref{DMVV-Eqn}, generalizing the result to equivariant manifolds and higher genus world-sheets and giving a beautiful mathematical account of the loop space picture underlying the geometry of \eqref{DMVV-Eqn}, which is closer to the original argument in \cite{DMVV} and \cite{Dijkgraaf} than the proof in \cite{Borisov:Libgober:DMVV}.

+In \cite{Ganter:thesis}, one finds another link to homotopy theory: interpreting the elliptic genus as a natural transformation between cohomology theories (namely complex cobordism and elliptic cohomology), I proved that Formula \eqref{DMVV-Eqn} holds whenever the natural transformation preserves cohomology operations.

+From this point of view it is no surprise that some of the non-equivariant picture in \cite{DMVV} and \cite{Tamanoi:03} was independently discovered by Lupercio, Uribe, and Xicot\'encatl, in \cite{Lupercio:Uribe:Xicotencatl:symmetric}, as part of a program to define cohomology operations in Chas-Sullivan cohomology of (the Borel construction of) orbifolds.

+However striking the formal analogies between the homotopy theoretic notions introduced in \cite{Ganter:thesis} on one hand and results from orbifold string theory on the other, in \cite{Ganter:thesis}, they remained analogies.
+The present paper aims to bridge between the different points of view by studying a version of equivariant elliptic cohomology introduced by Devoto, whose objective was to capture the behavior of orbifold loop spaces.

-where the $T_m$ are Hecke operators.
-In \cite{Ganter:thesis}, we proved that such formulas arise whenever the orbifold genus $\phi_\orb$ is defined by an $\hinf$-map into a cohomology theory with \hkr theory and (elliptic) power operations.
-More precisely, let $\Ell$ be an elliptic cohomology theory as defined in \cite{Ando:Hopkins:Strickland:cube}, and let
+To motivate our results, let us recall the setup of \cite{Ganter:thesis} in more detail: let $\Ell$ be an elliptic cohomology theory as defined in \cite{Ando:Hopkins:Strickland:cube}, and let

 be a compatible family of equivariant versions of $\Ell$.
 Let $\map\phi\MU\Ell$ be a map of ring spectra, and assume that we are given equivariant versions $\map{\phi_G}{\MU_G}{\Ell_G}$ of $\phi$.
-Typically, one can interpret elements $\chi\in\Ell_G(\pt)$ as class functions on pairs of commuting elements of $G$, in which case we say that $\Ell$ has a \hkr character theory.
-Two notable examples are Borel-equivariant Morava $E_2$-theory \cite{Hopkins:Kuhn:Ravenel} and Devoto's equivariant Tate $K$-theory \cite{Devoto}. \begin{Def} Let $\chi\in\Ell_G(\pt)$, where $\Ell$ has a \hkr theory.
+The reader not familiar with elliptic cohomology should merely note that, typically, one can interpret elements $\chi\in\Ell_G(\pt)$ as class functions on pairs of commuting elements of $G$, in which case we say that $\Ell$ has a \hkr (HKR) character theory.
+Two important examples of such elliptic cohomology theories with HKR-theory are Borel-equivariant Lubin-Tate-Morava $E_2$-theory \cite{Hopkins:Kuhn:Ravenel} and Devoto's equivariant Tate $K$-theory \cite{Devoto}.
+The former was the original object of study in \cite{Hopkins:Kuhn:Ravenel} and \cite{Ganter:thesis}; the latter will be the framework for the paper at hand. \begin{Def}[Orbifold elliptic genera] Assume that $\Ell_G$ has a \hkr theory, and let $\chi\in\Ell_G(\pt)$.
 We define

 and

 \end{Def} Often, $\eps_G$ and thus $\phi_\orb$ take values in the coefficient ring $\Ell_*$.
 Consider the following diagram:

 Here the left vertical arrow is the total power operation in cobordism,